-Trainers: The course will be led by four experienced trainers of the ABCD Faculty affiliated with the ABCD Institute at DePaul University, Byron White, Mary Nelson, and Mike Green.
+Workshop Leaders: The course will be led by four experienced ABCD Faculty affiliated with the ABCD Institute at DePaul University, Byron White, Mary Nelson, and Mike Green.
 The Co-Founder of the ABCD Institute, John McKnight, will also make a guest presentation.

 Registration: Registration will be on a first come first serve basis and will cap at 50 people.

 John and Peter host periodic free half-hour conversations with special guests on building community, connecting with the people in your neighborhood and creating alternative futures in local economies, education, health care and other domains of community life.

 After the lead-in discussion, John and Peter will open the conversation up for questions and comments from anyone who wants to stay around.

 It's easy to listen and participate.
 If you can’t listen live, the conversation will be archived.